Originally posted: 241007

 We´ve finished eating when suddenly the lights dims down.
 The waiters rush to the windows to close the shutters and in a couple of seconds the whole atmosphere changes.
 The flamenco is about to start.

-Maybe it’s the proximity to the stage that makes the impact so strong.
-I am mesmerized.
-And for the next hour the surrounding world disappears.
 The heels drum the floor, the tocadors fingers are moving up and down, skillful fingers painting landscapes with the guitar.
 The tones arising, producing different stories and taking unexpected turns.
 The cantantos voices teases us.
-They tones quickly move up and down my spine.
+The tones quickly move up and down my spine.
 I can see the landscape, feel every word, and taste the sweat running down the bailaores face as he moves, building it, building it.

 The bailaora moves across the stage.

 If the bailaora is pain and desperation, the bailaor is like a fire cracker.
 He is an angry life force contained in a vessel that barely can hold him.
 He dances and turns.
 Passion, sweat, desperation.
-Every movement is dynamic its like he is fighting the devil that wants to possess him.
+Every movement is dynamic.
+It´s like he is fighting the devil that wants to possess him.

 Cozy restaurant with history on the walls

-Good to know
+Good to know about Tablao de la Villa

 THE ARTISTS